shipreq/shipreq/Code/doc/codec-evolution.md

   * uncomment and fix them
   * general, non-event data types (eg. `Project` or any constituent) need to be made backward-compatible in that you still need to be able to read old versions
-  * change `implicit val`s into `implicit lazy val`s so that Scala.JS doesn't include unneccesarily (not a problem before because non-Rev objects provided neccesary segregation)
+  * change `implicit val`s into `implicit lazy val`s so that Scala.JS doesn't include unnecessarily (not a problem before because non-Rev objects provided necessary segregation)

 * Open `RedisProtocolTest.scala`
   * Uncomment `generateTestData`
   * Run `webapp-server-logic-jvm/testOnly -- shipreq.webapp.server.logic.RedisProtocolTest.generateTestData`
   * Move the generated JSON into `webapp-server-logic/jvm/src/test/resources/RedisProtocolTestData/`
-  * Add a new test to the bottom of `'saved`
+  * Add a new test to the bottom of `"saved"`

 How to evolve JSON codecs